medialab/minet/docs/cli.md

 explaining "What makes up the number shown next to my Share button?").

 positional arguments:
-  column                      Name of the column containing the URL in the CSV file or a single url. file                        CSV file containing the inquired URLs.
+  column                      Name of the CSV column containing urls or a single url. file                        CSV file containing the urls.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL               Total number of lines in CSV file.
-Necessary if you want to display a finite progress indicator for large input files.

 example:
 .
 Retrieving the "like" number for one url: